romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

   .email() // validates email
 ```

-After defining a model, place it into `db` models list:
+After defining a model, place it into the `db` models list:

 ```ts
 // src/db.ts